 Writing never stops and neither does editing.

-I’ve found that I almost enjoy editing a piece more than writing one sometimes.
+I’ve found that I almost enjoy editing a piece more than writing one.
 At the end of the day, I like to say: “Look how much this piece has grown!
-It has more character developments and world details.
-It also flows more since I took out the first three chapters.
-Everything’s great!” rather than: “I wrote it down.”
+It has more character developments and details.
+It also flows more since I took out the first three chapters.” rather than: “I wrote it down.”
 Writing it down doesn’t mean it’s good.

-Despite the different titles of “editor” and “writer”, writers edit more than people suspect sometimes.
-Some writers dread editing and put their piece in the corner until they remember they have to edit it months later.
-Some writers edit as soon as they finished a piece, which is a bit too early for me, but I’m not here to judge.
+Despite the different titles of “editor” and “writer”, writers edit more than people suspect.
+Some dread editing and put their piece in the corner until they remember they have to edit it months later.
+Some edit as soon as they finished a piece.

 But there does come this time in a writer’s career where it’s a constant state of editing.
-I have many pages I have to edit or I’m specifically looking for a certain idea to make sure it gets through.
-Sometimes I send my work off to beta readers and hope they don’t hate the story.
+I have pages upon pages to edit or I’m making sure a certain idea gets across.
+Sometimes I send my work off to beta readers and hope they don’t hate it.
 Either way, no writer can avoid editing.

-Editing to me is more like a stepping stone.
-Each time I edit, I’m one step closer to making the story the best I can be.
-That fact alone makes me glad I edit when I do.
+Editing to me is more like a stepping-stone.
+Each time I edit, I’m one step closer to making the story the best it can be.
 I love editing.
 But I’m not sure every writer loves editing so much it feels like breathing.

 What do you think?